awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-catalog-partitions.md

 ## Segment Structure<a name="aws-glue-api-catalog-partitions-Segment"></a>

-Defines a non\-overlapping region of a table's partitions, allowing multiple requests to be executed in parallel\.
+Defines a non\-overlapping region of a table's partitions, allowing multiple requests to be run in parallel\.

 **Fields**
 + `SegmentNumber` – *Required:* Number \(integer\), not more than None\.